-18 On 11 May 2020, the Agency confirmed that in this reporting period, 5.1 metric tonnes of heavy water had been shipped out of Iran and Iran had used 1.4 metric tonnes of heavy water for research and development (R&D) activities related to the production of deuterated compounds formedical applications: these quantities are not included in the stock of heavy water.
-As of the same date, the Agency verified that Iran had purified 1.7 metric tonnes of heavy water from 1.9 metric tonnes of contaminated heavy water which had resulted from the production of deuterated compounds: the 1.7 metric tonnes is included in Iran's stock of heavy water.
+21 On 22 August 2020, the Agency confirmed that in this reporting period, 3.1 metric tonnes of heavy water had been produced.
+In the same period, 4.9 metric tonnes of heavy water was shipped out of Iran and Iran used 2.3 metric tonnes of heavy water for research and development (R&D) activities related to the production of deuterated compounds for medical applications.
+As of the same date, the Agency verified that Iran had not purified any of the contaminated heavy water which had resulted from the production of deuterated compounds.
 All of the activities described in this footnote were conducted under continuous monitoring by the Agency.